Computing Perelman's nu-functional: Introduction

-We begin by recalling the notion of Ricci-soliton. \begin{Def} A Riemannian metric g is called a Ricci-soliton if there exists a vector field V and constant \(\rho\) satisfying For \(\rho > 0\) the soliton is called shrinking, for \(\rho = 0\) the soliton is called steady and for \(\rho < 0\) the soliton is called expanding.
-Moreover, if V is the gradient of a smooth function \(f\), the soliton is called a gradient Ricci-soliton with potential function \(f\). \end{Def} We see that by setting \(V=0\) in the above definition we recover the notion of an Einstein metric so solitons can be thought of as generalisations of Einstein metrics.
-Ricci-Solitons are particularly important in the theory of the Ricci-flow.
-If one evolves a one-parameter family of metrics \(g(t)\) via the Ricci-flow
+We begin by recalling the notion of Ricci soliton. \begin{definition}[Ricci soliton] A Riemannian metric g is called a Ricci soliton if there exists a vector field V and constant \(\rho\) satisfying Moreover, if V is the gradient of a smooth function \(f\), the soliton is called a gradient Ricci soliton with potential function \(f\).
+For \(\rho > 0\) the soliton is called shrinking, for \(\rho = 0\) the soliton is called steady and for \(\rho < 0\) the soliton is called expanding. \end{definition} We see that by setting \(V=0\) in the above definition we recover the notion of an Einstein metric so solitons can be thought of as generalisations of Einstein metrics.
+We shall henceforth refer to Einstein metrics as being trivial Ricci solitons.
+In this article we will only be concerned with shrinking Ricci solitons on compact manifolds.
+The following theorem of Perelman means we can restrict to gradient Ricci solitons. \begin{theorem}[Perelman \cite{Per}] Let $g$ be a shrinking Ricci soliton on a compact manifold $M$, then $g$ is a gradient Ricci soliton. \end{theorem}

-then Ricci-solitons represent fixed points of the flow up to diffeomorphism.
-In \cite{Cao} H. Cao lists the Gaussian density (defined by Cao, Hamilton and Ilmanen in \cite{Cao3}) of various shrinking Ricci-solitons on compact complex surfaces.
-Some values omitted from the list were that of the K\"ahler-Ricci solition on \(\mathbb{CP}^2\sharp 2\overline{\mathbb{CP}^2}\) (the existence of which is due to Wang and Zhu \cite{WZ}) and that of the Einstein metric, also on this manifold, shown to exist by Chen, LeBrun and Weber in \cite{CLBW}.
-The former metric is not known in any explicit form making it hard to compute geometric quantities whilst the later has only recently been shown to even exist and is also not known explicitly. \\

-Recently, good progress has been made in approximating distinguished metrics numerically and in \cite{HW} Headrick and Wiseman use their approximation to the K\"ahler-Ricci soliton to give a value of its density.
-One feature they exploit is that the soliton is a `toric-K\"ahler' metric and so approximating the metric is equivalent to approximating a certain class of convex functions on a pentagon.
-Various authors (\cite{WZ}, \cite{Do}) use this framework to develop the existence theory of K\"ahler-Ricci solitons.
-In this note we exploit this framework and show how the density of these two metrics can be computed by elementary means and without any explicit knowledge of the metric itself.\\

-The two metrics discussed above are analogous to a pair of metrics on \(\mathbb{CP}^{2}\sharp \overline{\mathbb{CP}^{2}}\).
-The first is an Einstein metric explicitly constructed by Page \cite{Pa} and the second is a K\"ahler-Ricci soliton constructed independently by Koiso and Cao \cite{K}, \cite{Cao2}.
-The Gaussian densities of these metrics is already known, however, using our method, one can easily verify the values given in \cite{Cao}.
-The updated portion of the table is as follows: